Rorion Gracie: Career

 In 1993, inspired by countless exhibition matches termed the "Gracie Challenge", a tradition that started with his uncle and Gracie jiu-jitsu co-founder Carlos Gracie, Rorion teamed with promoter and business executive Art Davie in the creation of the Ultimate Fighting Championship (UFC).
 Davie had always dreamed of an inter-discipline contest, pitting various martial arts against one another to determine the most effective.
 Rorion was only interested in showcasing his father's style, and demonstrating its dominance.
 Through this pay-per-view spectacle, he hoped to show that, in a "no time limit - no rules" setting, Gracie jiu-jitsu was the only system of self-defense that would give someone a realistic chance of defeating a larger, more athletic adversary.
 Davie recruited seven martial artists of different styles to participate in a single-elimination tournament.
 Rorion enlisted his brother Royce to represent the family style in the competition.
 Due to his smaller frame and relatively low body weight, Royce was the smallest competitor, making an excellent example of the powers of Gracie Jiu-Jitsu.

 In 1994, following UFC, a small group of high-ranking military personnel, from the most elite unit in the US Army Special Operations Forces, contacted Rorion and asked him to develop an objective hand-to-hand combat course based on the most effective techniques of Gracie Jiu-Jitsu.
 The result was the Gracie Combatives military course that was taught to US Special Operations Forces, conventional US military units and the CIA.
 In January 2002, the techniques were the foundation of the official US Army Modern Army Combatives Program (MACP).
 The Gracie Resisting Attack Procedures for Law Enforcement (GRAPLE) was also concurrently developed with the combatives course, following a similar request from law enforcement for a defensive tactics training course, that was adopted by virtually all US law enforcement.
 The two courses were later merged to create the Gracie Survival Tactics (GST), a combative and defensive tactics course, for both military and law enforcement.

+Personal life

+He is the father of martial artist Rener Gracie.

+Documentary

+On July 6, 2023, it was announced that ESPN Films is producing a documentary series on the Gracie family directed by Chris Fuller and produced by Greg O'Connor and Guy Ritchie.